asnar00/zeta/src/test/Hello.zero.md

 ᕦ(ツ)ᕤ
 # Hello

-This is a *feature-normal-form* "hello world" program written in `zero`.
+This is a *feature-normal-form* "hello world" program written in *zero*, a (very) experimental programming language.

 Feature-normal form (`fnf`) is a self-documenting, human-readable format for reading, writing and running code.

-This file explains `fnf` and the syntax of `zero`, while also providing a test file for the `zeta.py` compiler.
+This file explains `fnf` and introduces the syntax of zero, while also providing a test file for the `zeta.py` compiler.

 ## feature modularity